 Militarization, sustainable growth and peace in Uganda

-InfoStart date: 1 May, 2019 End date: 31 August, 2023 Project type: Research collaboration projects in Danida priority countries (Window 1) Project code: 18-04-KU Countries: Uganda Thematic areas: Conflict, peace and security, State building, governance and civil society, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Makerere University (MAK), Uganda Project website: go to website (the site might be inactive) Project coordinator: Ole Wæver Total grant: 11,995,339 DKK
+InfoStart date: 1 May, 2019 End date: 31 August, 2023 Project type: Research projects in countries with extended development cooperation (earlier Window 1) Project code: 18-04-KU Countries: Uganda Thematic areas: Conflict, peace and security, State building, governance and civil society, Lead institution: University of Copenhagen (UCPH), Denmark Partner institutions: Makerere University (MAK), Uganda Project website: go to website (the site might be inactive) Project coordinator: Ole Wæver Total grant: 11,995,339 DKK

 This project on militarisation, sustainable growth and peace in Uganda will examine the concept of militarisation in Uganda and its implications for Sustainable Development Goal (SDG) No. 16 on peace, justice and strong institutions.
 The rationale behind this project is to explore the current trend of militarisation in Uganda with a threefold aim: First, to better understand the militarisation phenomenon in Uganda and to analyse its scope and consequences; second, to contribute to theoretical conceptualisations of militarisation and militarism; and third, to increase the dialogue and awareness among private and public stakeholders in Uganda about how democratic accountability, protection of rights and state-building can be strengthened in an era of militarisation.
 The project comprises four themes as described in Appendix A, which are organised into the four work packages detailed below: Theme 1 on militarisation and development, Theme 2 on militarisation, institutions and human rights, underlying Theme A on the Ugandan military, its identity and practices, and overarching Theme B on regionalism.
 The project is a collaboration between the Human Rights and Peace Centre (HURIPEC) and the Centre for Resolution of International Conflicts (CRIC) at the University of Copenhagen and will run for four years.
 It will be conducted through an innovative multidisciplinary combination of methodologies, drawing on law, political science and sociology, and will be approached from a militarisation-versus-militarism perspective.
 The project aims to work closely with key public-sector institutions and encourage a participatory and collaborative approach with major stakeholders, including the military, police, parliament and judiciary.
 It will be implemented through field activities, multi-stakeholder seminars and research seminars, academic publications and disseminations, among other activities.